 Here are a couple of more tips to keep your skills updated.

 Highlight Your Applicable Skills When Applying for Jobs

 Be sure to reference your most relevant skills in your cover letters and resumes.
-It’s important that what you include in your job application materials is as close a match to the job as possible.
-Here’s how to match your skills to an employer’s job requirements.
-The closer a match you are, the better your chances of getting the job.
+It’s important that what you include in your job application materials is as close a match to the job as possible The closer a match you are, the better your chances of getting the job.